-As a company managing more than 46,000 employees, the adidas Group has established standards and rules that specify the Group’s responsibilities towards its global workforce.
-These are defined in the adidas Group Labour Rights Principles.
+These rights and rules are defined in the adidas Group Labour Rights Principles.
 In turn, employees must comply with the adidas Group Code of Conduct, which explains their duty to ensure ethical business behaviour.

-The Labour Rights Principles demonstrate the Group’s commitment to the United Nations Universal Declaration of Human Rights and are the guiding framework for several Group level policies that put our commitment into day-to day practice.
+The Labour Rights Charter demonstrates the Group’s commitment to the United Nations Universal Declaration of Human Rights and are the guiding framework for several Group level policies that put our commitment into day-to day practice.
 These policies are related to issues such as employee recruitment, development, equal opportunities and compensation and benefits.